 Limited to 80 campers per session

 Play On!
-Soccer Camp will only be held at NHTI for grades K-9 boys & girls.
+Soccer Camp is now entering its 6th year of existence will only be held at NHTI for grades 4-11 boys & girls.
 The primary focus for Play On!
 Soccer Camp will be to provide individual instruction in small group settings.

 · Regular team games will be played each day.